simopt-admin/simopt/simopt/docs/throughput.rst

   * Default: 50

-* B: Represents the maximum sum of the buffer of n stations
+* B: Represents the maximum number of the sum of the buffer of n stations

   * Default: 20

-* R: Represents the maximum sum of the service rate of n stations.
+* R: Represents the maximum number of the sum of the service rate of n stations.

   * Default: 20